Between Sowerby Bridge and Ashton-under-Lyne, via Rochdale

 holiday.
 Cost about £11 per head, minimum £45, plus a small

 extra charge for bikes or dogs.
-Full information is sent to
+We will discuss details with you.
+Those

 travelling entirely by train can get to Ashton (Guide Bridge